AliBaghizadeh/OpenAI_RAG_Scientific_Articles/README.md

 ├── pdf_processing.py         # Functions for extracting and chunking PDF text
 ├── embedding.py              # Functions for embedding and querying
 ├── requirements.txt          # List of dependencies
-├── example_data               # Examples of some pdf files of scientific articles
+├── pdf_files                 # Examples of some pdf files of scientific articles from my own research
 ├── .gitignore                # File to ignore unnecessary files in Git
 └── README.md                 # Project documentation
 ```